semihcanturk/gspworkshop2025.github.io/_pages/registration.md

 ---

 #### Registration
-Registration is mandatory for attending the workshop and is open [here (TODO: Update link)](https://www.aanmelder.nl/153767).
+Registration is mandatory for attending the workshop, and will open on Feb 1st, 2025.

 Registration fees:
 + Early student - 375 CAD